 Large space stations in orbit around the Earth have allowed humanity to have a permanent presence in space.
 After the Apollo program ended, countries shifted their focus from deep space travel to a more localized position.
 Space stations are meant to be a stepping stone to space travel.
 Space stations orbit the Earth in low Earth orbit and are generally used to run experiments in space, such as how the human body behaves and reacts in zero gravity for extended periods.
 Many of the experiments performed on space stations have been specifically designed to determine the effects of long-term space travel.
-The most famous space station is the International Space Station (ISS), which happens to be humanity's only space station in orbit.
-However, the ISS was not the first space station, nor will it be the last.
-How many space stations are there in Earth's orbit?
+The most famous space station is the International Space Station (ISS), which happens to be one of two of humanity's space stations in orbit.
+The second station is China's Tiangong Space Station (TSS) which launched in 2021 and several modules were launched to attach to it, since then.
+Previously, 13 stations besides the TSS and ISS were temporarily in orbit, but were decommissioned — many were from the now-dissolved Soviet Union and two were precursors to China's current TSS.
+However, these two current stations will not be the last, because there is both room and purpose for more.

 History Of Space Stations